 Finding and cultivating authentic and healthy relationships is a challenge in the modern world.
 Develop the right outlook and make a conscious effort to develop connections that fill you with joy using these four guidelines.
 (Estimated reading time: 5 minutes)

 “Your relationship to yourself will always be reflected in your relationship with others.”— Vironika Tugalvea

-Have you ever considered how many real and authentic relationships you have in your life?
+Have you ever considered how many authentic relationships you have in your life?

 I’m not referring to the random people who follow you on Instagram, Twitter or Facebook.
 Nor am I alluding to the acquaintances that you meet at fancy soirées, social gatherings and networking events.

 Rather, I’m talking about those you know will be there for you, no matter what.
 If you’re ever in a state of distress, you feel comfortable calling them, even late into the night.
 You can be vulnerable with them because they see and accept you for who you are, warts and all.

 These authentic relationships could include partners, friends, family, or co-workers.
 The type of relationship doesn’t matter as much as the quality of the dynamic you share with them.

 If you’re anything like me, you can probably count the number of these special connections that you have on your fingers.
 Given the hierarchy of our society, the steady erosion of moral and ethical values, and the hectic pace of life, this is hardly surprising.

 It’s challenging to forge deep and lasting bonds when we’re caught up in our busy lifestyles.
 Instant messaging and social media are now used as substitutes for in-person interactions.
 These virtual ties delude us into believing that we’re well connected.
 As a result, most relationships are brief, shallow and impermanent.